CompOmics/compomics.github.io/pladipus/_posts/2015-09-15-troubleshooting.md

 * `java.sql.SQLException: Unknown system variable 'lower_case_table_names' `

 This error can occur on MySQL versions 5.5.x and up.
-It is commonly solved by adding the following line into the my.ini file.
+It is commonly solved by adding the following lines into the my.ini file.

+`[mysqld]`

 `lower_case_table_names=1`